misterskye/Predict-and-Locate-CA-Landslides/README.md

    ```sh
    git clone https://github.com/misterskye/Predict-and-Locate-California-Landslides.git
    ```
+3. **Install the Project2024 Environment**
+    The Project2024 environment is included in this repository as an environment.yml file.
+You can create the environment using conda with the following command:
+    ```sh
+    conda env create -f environment.yml
+    ```
+    This command will create a new environment named Project2024 with all the necessary dependencies.

 4. **Start by running the 'Astar_Working' Notebook**:
 AWI is a measure used to quantify the moisture content in the soil prior to a significant precipitation event.

         **Calculating Soil Moisture Anomaly (A*)**